unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 ## 【How to activate the each Special Feature Mode】

-For the legacy UTS2, the shader-specific special features that were distinguished by suffix names such as `Transparent`, `StencilMask`, `StencilOut`, `Clipping`, or `TransClipping`, you can enable them from the settings of each special feature mode in the "Basic Shader Settings" for UTS/UniversalToon.
+For the legacy UTS2 v.2.0.7.5, the shader-specific special features that were distinguished by suffix names such as `Transparent`, `StencilMask`, `StencilOut`, `Clipping`, or `TransClipping`, you can enable them from the settings of each special feature mode in the "Basic Shader Settings" for Unity Toon Shader.

 <img width = "800" src="../images/URP_image009.png">